kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 Container work in `Kora` is split into two parts: compile time and runtime.
 At compile time, `Kora` checks that all dependencies can be found and connected.
 At runtime, the container creates components, manages their lifecycle, and updates affected graph parts when changes happen.

+All container annotations live in the `io.koraframework.common.annotation` package, and all runtime graph contracts live in `io.koraframework.application.graph`.

 For a step-by-step walkthrough before the reference details, see [Dependency Injection Introduction](../guides/dependency-injection-introduction.md) and [Dependency Injection](../guides/dependency-injection.md).